-The turnover attributable to the five largest customers and the largest customer of the Group accounted for less than 18% and approximately 6% of the Group's total turnover for the year respectively.
+The turnover attributable to the five largest customers and the largest customer of the Group accounted for less than 22% and approximately 8% of the Group's total turnover for the year respectively.

-Purchases from the Group's five largest suppliers accounted for approximately 61% of the Group's total purchases for the year and purchases from the largest supplier included therein amounted to approximately 25%.
+Purchases from the Group's five largest suppliers accounted for approximately 61% of the Group's total purchases for the year and purchases from the largest supplier included therein amounted to approximately 33%.

-None of the Directors of the Company or any of their close associates or any shareholders (which, to the best knowledge of the Directors, own more than 5% of the Company's issued shares) had any beneficial interest in the Group's five largest customers or suppliers.
+None of the Directors or any of their close associates or any shareholders (which, to the best knowledge of the Directors, own more than 5% of the Company's issued shares) had any beneficial interest in the Group's five largest customers or suppliers.